CasaVaticano/zf1/README.md

 php composer.phar install
 ```

+### Using ZF Components standalone

-Finally require the autoloader and you're good to go.
+Require the autoloader and you're good to go.

 ```php
 <?php